How to get ready for your Christmas mini photoshoot?

 PLEASE READ THIS BIT CAREFULLY:

-This year I'm trying to be super time efficient and bulk as many of my procedures as possible so,
+This year same as last year I'm trying to be super time efficient and bulk as many of my procedures as possible so,

 - The final edits will be the final edit.
 This meaning: I have selected the very best and most flattering images of you and possibly worked all my Photoshop magic work behind the scenes ;)